korayleigh/t3a2-a/README.md

 Customers may be prospective, in that they are researching a place to dine, and may use the landing page and the menu to help them research and decide whether to choose our restaurant.

-Actual customers may include both those that are dining in the restaurant, or those who live locally and may choose to come to the restaurant to pick-up a take-away order.
+Actual customers may include both those that are dining in the restaurant, or those who may choose to come to the restaurant to pick-up a take-away order.
 In either case dine-in and take-away customers live locally, as they must at some point be physically present at the restaurant location.

-The employees of the restaurant include various users assigned different roles in the running of the business.
+The employees of the restaurant are assigned different roles in the running of the business.
 They include wait staff, kitchen staff, and managers, however in the current pen and paper process, the lines that delineate these roles can be somewhat fuzzy.
 For example a kitchen staff member could also perform waiting duties, and a manager could perform any function.

 ---